harshbhanderi/Goole-Play-Store-Data-Analysis/README.md

 Firstly let's get to know data.

+This information is scraped from the Google Play Store.
+This app information would not be available without it.

 - 1) App :- Name of the App
 - 2) Category :- Category under which the App falls.
 - 3) Rating :- Application's rating on playstore